Fujian is called “Min” for short.

-This province saw rapid development during the period of the Tang Song and Yuan Dynasties.
-It was during that period that Quanzhou became a major trading part of China also culture and literature flourished here.
-Many of the Province’s grand and elegant ancient buildings were built during that period.
-It was officially proclaimed a province in both the Ming and Qing Dynasties.
+This province had developed rapidly during the period of the Tang Song and Yuan Dynasties.
+It was during that period that Quanzhou became a major trading port of China.
+Culture and literature flourished here.
+It was officially a province in both the Ming and Qing Dynasties.

 The Southeast area has five cities and counties – Fuzhou, Xiamen, Putian, Quanzhou, and Zhangzhou.
 These cities and counties are the economic hubs of the province.

 Agriculture plays a significant role in the economy of this province.
 The famous Isle, Lakes, and Mountains make it an attractive place for tourists to visit.